 Rumber Isn’t for Everybody

 We love rumber, there’s no question about it, but there are a few situations where it might not be the best choice for your trailer.
 For example, if your horse only travels to the farrier or veterinarian and back, there’s no reason to spend the extra money on a trailer that will be used infrequently.
 Rumber is a more expensive flooring option, so it makes sense to go with a wooden floor if you only use your trailer once in a while to haul younger horses who can handle a few floor vibrations a short distance.

 As long as you remember to remove your stall mats, clean all the shavings off the floor of your trailer and carefully clean your wooden floor right after a trip with your horses, a wooden floor can last a reasonable amount of time.
 Even though stall mats are bulky, if you have plenty of help it’s not hard to keep your trailer exceptionally clean to deter bugs and keep rot at bay.
 A wooden floor is only as good as its maintenance, though, so before going with this option, carefully consider how much time you’ll have to do trailer chores if you think you’ll travel much with your horse, even if you’re just going to the nearest horse trail and back.

-Call us today at 1-888-244-2029 with your questions about custom horse trailers, we’ll be happy to explain the differences between common flooring types, including rumber, and walk you through the process of building your own trailer from scratch.
+Contact us today with your questions about custom horse trailers, we’ll be happy to explain the differences between common flooring types, including rumber, and walk you through the process of building your own trailer from scratch.
 We build trailers from the ground up, allowing us to create horse trailers perfect for every horse and every situation.
 Custom horse trailers from Double D are extremely affordable and built with horse safety at the forefront of everything we do.